Coldmooon/parallel.datacollector/README.md

 2. Use `cmake` to compile, or just type `./make.sh` in the commmand line.

 ## Use

+First, connect the A200 camera/s to PC.

+#### Run
 ```
 ./UVCDepthIRViewer [camera_id]

 The camera_id starts from 0.
+If camera_id is not given, the program will use all the cameras.
 ```

 This command will collect three modalities (RGB, Depth, and IR) simutaneously.